 Scale up an app in Azure

 This article shows you how to scale your app in Azure App Service.
-There are two workflows for scaling, and this article covers the first workflow (scaling up):
+There are two workflows for scaling, scale up and scale out, and this article explains the scale up workflow.

-- Scale up: Get more CPU, memory, disk space, and extra features like dedicated VMs, custom domains and certificates, staging slots, autoscaling, and more.
-You scale out by changing the pricing tier of the App Service plan your app belongs to.
+- Scale up: Get more CPU, memory, disk space, and extra features like dedicated virtual machines (VMs), custom domains and certificates, staging slots, autoscaling, and more.
+You scale up by changing the pricing tier of the App Service plan that your app belongs to.

-- Scale out: Increasing the number VM instances that run your app.
+- Scale out: Increase the number of VM instances that run your app.
 You can scale out to as many as 20 instances, depending on your pricing tier.
-Using App Service Environments in Premium tier will further increase your scale-out count to 50 instances.
-For more information on scaling out, see Scale instance count manually or automatically.
+App Service Environments in Premium tier will further increase your scale-out count to 50 instances.
+For more information about scaling out, see Scale instance count manually or automatically.
 There you will find out how to use autoscaling, which is to scale instance count automatically based on predefined rules and schedules.

 The scale settings take only seconds to apply and affect all apps in your App Service plan.
 They do not require you to change your code or redeploy your application.

-For information the pricing and features of individual App Service plans, see App Service Pricing Details.
+For information about the pricing and features of individual App Service plans, see App Service Pricing Details.

-Before switching an App Service plan from the Free tier, you must first remove the spending limits in place for your Azure subscription.
+Before you switch an App Service plan from the Free tier, you must first remove the spending limits in place for your Azure subscription.
 To view or change options for your Microsoft Azure App Service subscription, see Microsoft Azure Subscriptions.

-In your app's blade, click All settings, then click Scale Up.
+In your app's blade, click All settings, and then click Scale Up.

-The Notifications tab will flash a green SUCCESS once the operation is complete.
+The Notifications tab will flash a green SUCCESS after the operation is complete.

 If your app depends on other services, such as Azure SQL Database or Azure Storage, you can also scale up those resources based on your needs.
 These resources are not scaled with the App Service plan and must be scaled separately.

-Then, in the Summary part of the resource group blade, clicked one of the resource you want to scale.
-The screenshot below shows a SQL Database resource and an Azure Storage resource.
+In the Summary part of the Resource group blade, click a resource that you want to scale.
+The following screenshot shows a SQL Database resource and an Azure Storage resource.

 For a SQL Database resource, click Settings > Pricing tier to scale the pricing tier.

-You can also turn on geo replication for your SQL Database.
+You can also turn on geo-replication for your SQL Database instance.

 For an Azure Storage resource, click Settings > Configuration to scale up your storage options.